OuFinx/imgur-parser/README.md

-This code allows you to parse and download images from imgur.com For Python 3
+This code allows you to parse and download images from imgur.com <br>
+For Python 3